-New or emerging standards not yet mandatory
+n) New or emerging standards not yet mandatory

-Certain accounting standards and interpretations have been published that are not mandatory for the 30 June 2018 reporting period.
-The Society's assessment of the impact of these new standards and interpretations is set out below.
-Changes that are not likely to impact the financial report of the Society have not been reported.
+Certain accounting standards and interpretations have been published that are not mandatory for the 30 June 2021 reporting period.
+Changes that are not likely to impact the financial report of the Bank have not been reported.